 Jaguar's sleek designs, high-performance engines and rewarding driving dynamics make the firm's offerings an interesting alternative to predictable German models.
 Flagship R models offer stunning performance.

-The new Jaguar XF is distinctive to look at, good to drive and has one of the best-designed interiors money can buy.
-The stylish new Jaguar XF Sportbrake estate model will also no doubt attract new customers to the brand.
-Engines include a 2.2-litre diesel that offers around 50mpg, a range of 3.0-litre V6 petrol and diesels, plus two 5.0-litre petrol V8s, one of which is supercharged.
-Best-selling models are powered by the 3.0-litre V6 turbodiesel, which is available in two different power levels.
-The low power version offers economy of 47.1mpg and emissions of 159g/km.
-The range is divided into Luxury, Premium Luxury and Portfolio models, but all are well equipped.
+The new Jaguar XF is distinctive to look at, great to drive and has one of the best-designed interiors money can buy.
+There's also a stylish Jaguar XF Sportbrake estate model which has attracted new customers to the brand.
+Engines include two 2.0-litre diesels that offer around 60mpg, a more powerful 3.0-litre V6 diesel and a 3.0-litre V6 petrol.
+The 2.0-litre 'Ingenium' diesel models will be the most popular, especially with cost-conscious fleet buyers.
+The range is divided into entry-level Prestige, R-Sport, Portfolio and sporty XF S, but all are well equipped.
 Prices compare favourably to German competition such as the BMW 5 Series and Mercedes-Benz E-Class.
-The Jaguar XF is a distinctive, bold looking alternative that is effortlessly fast in all guises.

 The Jaguar XK coupe and convertible can trace their roots through a line of glorious sports cars that have both excited behind the wheel and pleased the eye.
 Our judges named it the Most Stylish, as part of the CarBuyer Car of the Year awards 2011.
 The Jaguar XK remains true to both, with huge performance available from a 5.0-litre V8 that's offered with or without a power-boosting supercharger.
 With the supercharger you get 510bhp or 542bhp in the XKR-S version and pace to rival supercars.
 Boasting good looks and a sumptuous interior, the Jaguar XK is a great grand tourer.